-Religious extremism continues to spread and there are many Other important constraints on media freedom which sectarian organisations fighting for domination.
-In addition, impinge on journalists' ability to do their job, are the the drugs and arms mafia, assassins, ethnic groups and other culture of secrecy and bureaucratic restrictions on access to criminal gangs are also active.
-Extremist leaders, keen to official information.
-Journalists find it almost impossible have their speeches denouncing other sects published in full, to find information related to large government deals threaten journalists who resist.
-In an incident in July 2012 or projects, and ministries remain tight-lipped on their which is still fresh in public memory, an unidentified man in activities and finances.
-Chanigoth village in Punjab was publicly lynched on suspicion WALKING THE TIGHT ROPE of blasphemy.
-The angry mob stormed the police station where he was held, set it on fire, and dragged the alleged blasphemer Historically the development of media in Pakistan has to his gory death.
-The president of the local Press Club Shahid taken place in metropolitan centres and has not filtered Bashir was threatened with dire consequences by the head down to rural areas.
-As a result, rural journalists remain of a banned extremist outfit for not airing the footage of this neglected, often working in isolation with extremely incident on his TV channel.
-More recently, Qari Suhail, a limited support from media organisations in financial, member of the Lashkar-e-Jhangvi group was hanged to death moral and professional terms. in March 2016, for his involvement in firing on a military Salaries for journalists in Pakistan are notoriously low, vehicle in FATA and the Bannu jail break in 2012 in which 384 and rural journalists are particularly susceptible to unfair Taliban members were freed and two constables shot dead.
-At compensation.
-According to a survey in 2014, only 13 per cent Qari Suhail's funeral in Mauza Bagapur, close to the office of of the rural journalists earned regular salaries, and 60 per cent the Rural Media Network of Pakistan, members of the banned worked entirely for free.
-Some rural journalists, also known as organisation chanted slogans and pressurised local rural district correspondents, are engaged by media organisations journalists to publish news depicting him as a victim of state for reporting news and views for their TV channels from the machinery rather than as a militant and threatened them with rural areas.
-While a few journalists at district headquarters are dire consequences if they did not. paid to some extent, at lower units like the tehsil head quarter, Local religious leaders do not understand that town and union councils they are unpaid.
+Religious extremism continues to spread and there are many sectarian organisations fighting for domination.
+In addition, the drugs and arms mafia, assassins, ethnic groups and other criminal gangs are also active.
+Extremist leaders, keen to have their speeches denouncing other sects published in full, threaten journalists who resist.
+In an incident in July 2012 which is still fresh in public memory, an unidentified man in Chanigoth village in Punjab was publicly lynched on suspicion of blasphemy.
+The angry mob stormed the police station where he was held, set it on fire, and dragged the alleged blasphemer to his gory death.
+The president of the local Press Club Shahid Bashir was threatened with dire consequences by the head of a banned extremist outfit for not airing the footage of this incident on his TV channel.
+More recently, Qari Suhail, a member of the Lashkar-e-Jhangvi group was hanged to death in March 2016, for his involvement in firing on a military vehicle in FATA and the Bannu jail break in 2012 in which 384 Taliban members were freed and two constables shot dead.
+At Qari Suhail's funeral in Mauza Bagapur, close to the office of the Rural Media Network of Pakistan, members of the banned organisation chanted slogans and pressurised local rural journalists to publish news depicting him as a victim of state machinery rather than as a militant and threatened them with dire consequences if they did not.

-correspondents have no control over editorial policy, and journalists receive threatening text messages from militants over news coverage that is decided at city desks.
+Local religious leaders do not understand that correspondents have no control over editorial policy, and journalists receive threatening text messages from militants over news coverage that is decided at city desks.
 The threats faced by journalists in remote areas of the country, vary from influential figures harassing journalists who report on 'honour' killing and gang rape incidents, to targeting by the Taliban, other militants and even security agencies.
 Authorities often falsely accuse journalists of various crimes, according to journalists in Tehsil Liaquatpur of district Rahim Yarkhan in South Punjab who have tried to report on 'honour' killing.
 In Interior Sindh, rural journalists faced threats even from law makers and influential persons while reporting their misdeeds and corruption and were sometimes implicated in false cases.
 To cite just one example, in Bahawalpur district, journalist Ghulam Rasool Khan who reports on corruption of government functionaries is facing several cases registered against him by the authorities.